colah/Fanfiction-Graphs-Post/index.md

 where $F_s$ is the set of users who favorited $s$ and $S(u)$ is the stories favorited by the user $u$.

-For example, we can make recommendations for S'Tarken, the author of the most favorited Harry Potter story on fanfiction.net:
+For example, we can make recommendations for S'TarKan, the author of the most favorited Harry Potter story on fanfiction.net:

 <ul>
 	<li>*<a href="http://fanfiction.net/s/2559745">Learning to Breathe</a> (1.459)</li>